We provide a range of services in Luxembourg, company formations, company secretarial and company documents.

 The registry may request a French or German translation if a foreign language is used.
 Your company name will need to end with Sàrl.

-The company’s capital is divided into equal equity interests with a par value which may not be less than €25, and the transfer of shares to parties who are not shareholders is subject to strict conditions laid down in Article 189 of the Act on Commercial Companies.
+The company’s capital is divided into equal equity interests with a par value not less than €25, and the transfer of shares to parties who are not shareholders is subject to strict conditions laid down in Article 189 of the Act on Commercial Companies.

 The Soparfi is a fully taxable Luxembourg resident company that takes advantage of the participation exemption in Luxembourg and that may benefit from double taxation treaties signed by Luxembourg as well as the provisions of the EU Parent-Subsidiary Directive.

-The statutes or Articles of Incorporation must be published in either French or German.
-Among other items, they must specify the objects of the company, the share capital and shareholders, directors, year end date and details on the annual general meeting.
+The statutes or Articles of Incorporation must be published in either French or German, they must specify the objects of the company, the share capital and shareholders, directors, year end date and details on the annual general meeting.

 Shareholders may be individuals or companies of any nationality or residence.

-Directors may be individuals or companies of any nationality or residence.
+Directors may be individuals of any nationality or residence.
 They are elected for up to six years and can be re-elected, unless otherwise specified by the company statutes.

 The articles of incorporation and the names of all directors must be published - Publication is in two stages: first by being deposited with the business register (Registre de Commerce et des Sociétés) within one month of completion of the deed of incorporation, and secondly by formal publication in the official journal of the Grand Duchy - the Mémorial du Grand-Duché de Luxembourg, Recueil Spécial des Sociétés et Associations; within a month of deposit with the registrar.